ipfs-inactive/examples/examples/ipns/readme.md

 ipns is a way to add a small amount of mutability to the permanent immutability that is ipfs.
-It allows you to store a reference to an ipfs hash under the namespace of your peerID ( hash of your public key ).
+It allows you to store a reference to an ipfs hash under the namespace of your peerID ( the hash of your public key ).
 The commands to set it up are quite simple.

 First, you'll need some content to publish: